AbyssalSpaceLauncher/flutter_android_launcher/README.md

 # flutter_android_launcher

 `flutter_android_launcher` is a Flutter plugin that helps users create custom launchers for Android using Flutter.
 This plugin provides various functionalities to interact with installed apps, manage user profiles, and handle quiet mode settings. (ie.  Android 15 private space.)
+This plugin is developed for a currently in-progress launcher.

 ## Features